Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 Another common cause of abdominal pain and loose yellow stool is Irritable bowel syndrome.

 IBS affects around 11 to 15% of the population (ref).
-Currently, there is no reliable test to diagnose IBS, IBS is diagnosed according to some clinical criteria.
+There is no reliable test to diagnose IBS; IBS is diagnosed according to some clinical criteria.

 The fundamental symptom of IBS is abdominal pain that occurs at least once per week.
-The onset of abdominal pain is associated with at least 2 of the below:
+The onset of abdominal pain is associated with at least 2 of the following:

 • Defecation: abdominal pain is relieved (or worsened) during or after defecation.